 Sections like Site Title and Tagline can affect your site’s SEO, search results, etc …

 The Writing Settings area contains one of the most powerful and often overlooked automated traffic notification systems available to WordPress site owners …

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have specifically chosen to prevent search engines from indexing your site – see next section, then your site will automatically notify the services entered into the Update Services field
+Unless you have purposely chosen to discourage search engines from indexing your site – see next section, then your site will automatically notify the list of update services entered into the Update Services field

-With an ‘out of the box’ WordPress installation, only one service is listed …
+With an ‘out of the box’ WordPress installation, this section displays only one entry …

 Download A Comprehensive List Of Ping Services For Your WordPress Site!

 Click the link below to download a comprehensive list of reliable and authoritative ping services for your WordPress site or blog:

 Note: If you need help setting up the list of ping services on your site, we recommend using a professional web services provider.
 You can find professional WordPress service providers in our WordPress Services Directory.